eduardoagarcia/shef/README.md

 - Ask the AI to analyze and iterate on its recipe solution, considering edge cases and improvements
 - If the first recipe doesn't fully meet your needs, refine your requirements and ask for adjustments

-The AI-generated recipes provide an excellent starting point that you can further customize to fit your exact needs.
+Remember, the AI-generated recipes can provide an excellent starting point that you can further customize to fit your exact needs.

 ### The Prompt